A Doubly-Enhanced EM Algorithm for Model-Based Tensor Clustering: The doubly-enhanced EM algorithm

 Note that $\mbB_k^*=\llbracket\bolmu_k^*-\bolmu_1^*;(\bolSigma^*_1)^{-1},\ldots,(\bolSigma_M^*)^{-1}\rrbracket$ by definition.
 It follows that

 To obtain sparse estimates for $\mbB_k^*$, we plug in our current estimates for $\bolSigma^*_m$ and $\bolmu^*_k$, and add the group lasso penalty \citep{yuan2006model} to encourage the sparsity pattern in \eqref{eq.groupsparsity}.
-More specifically, we let $(\hatmbB_2^{(t+1)},\cdots,\hatmbB_K^{(t+1)})$ to be the solution to the following minimization problem,
+More specifically, we let $(\hatmbB_2^{(t+1)},\ldots,\hatmbB_K^{(t+1)})$ be the solution to the following minimization problem,

 where $\lambda^{(t+1)}>0$ is a tuning parameter.
 The optimization problem in \eqref{betaopt} is convex and can be easily solved by a blockwise coordinate descent algorithm similar to that in \citet{CATCH}.
-See Algorithm~\ref{alg:Bk} in Section~\ref{Sec: alg.B} in the supplementary materials for details.
+See Algorithm~S.2 in Section~B in Supplementary Materials for details.

-After obtaining $\{\hatmbB^{(t+1)}_2,\cdots,\hatmbB^{(t+1)}_K\}$, we calculate \bea \widehat\xi_{i1}^{(t+1)}&=&\dfrac{\widehat\pi^{(t)}_1}{\widehat\pi^{(t)}_1+\sum_{k=2}^K \widehat\pi^{(t)}_k\cdot \exp[\langle\mbX_i-\frac{1}{2}(\widehat\bolmu^{(t)}_k+\widehat\bolmu^{(t)}_1),\widehat\mbB^{(t+1)}_k\rangle]} \\ \widehat\xi_{ik}^{(t+1)}&=&\dfrac{\widehat\pi_k^{(t)}\exp[\langle\mbX_i-\frac{1}{2}(\widehat\bolmu_k^{(t)}+\widehat\bolmu^{(t)}_1),\widehat\mbB^{(t+1)}_k\rangle]}{\widehat\pi^{(t)}_1+\sum_{k=2}^K \widehat\pi^{(t)}_k\cdot \exp[\langle\mbX_i-\frac{1}{2}(\widehat\bolmu^{(t)}_k+\widehat\bolmu^{(t)}_1),\widehat\mbB^{(t+1)}_k\rangle]},\quad k>1 . \eea
+After obtaining $\{\hatmbB^{(t+1)}_2,\ldots,\hatmbB^{(t+1)}_K\}$, we calculate \bea \widehat\xi_{i1}^{(t+1)}&=&\dfrac{\widehat\pi^{(t)}_1}{\widehat\pi^{(t)}_1+\sum_{k=2}^K \widehat\pi^{(t)}_k\cdot \exp[\langle\mbX_i-\frac{1}{2}(\widehat\bolmu^{(t)}_k+\widehat\bolmu^{(t)}_1),\widehat\mbB^{(t+1)}_k\rangle]}, \\ \widehat\xi_{ik}^{(t+1)}&=&\dfrac{\widehat\pi_k^{(t)}\exp[\langle\mbX_i-\frac{1}{2}(\widehat\bolmu_k^{(t)}+\widehat\bolmu^{(t)}_1),\widehat\mbB^{(t+1)}_k\rangle]}{\widehat\pi^{(t)}_1+\sum_{k=2}^K \widehat\pi^{(t)}_k\cdot \exp[\langle\mbX_i-\frac{1}{2}(\widehat\bolmu^{(t)}_k+\widehat\bolmu^{(t)}_1),\widehat\mbB^{(t+1)}_k\rangle]},\quad k>1 . \eea

 Combining $\widehat\xi_{ik}^{(t+1)}$ with \eqref{classdensity} and \eqref{eq.Q.function}, we have the Q-function in the $(t+1)$-th iteration as